Last Updated: 14.01.2018

 The myth: overtraining is a lie told by the lazy people.

-The truth: overtraining does exists, and it’s as real as the protein in the chicken breast you had for lunch.
+The truth: overtraining does exist, and it’s as real as the protein in the chicken breast you had for lunch.

 So, in this post, you’ll learn everything there is to know about overtraining and what to do to never reach that state again.